PlexSheep/grrsmp/README.md

 ## 📖 Specification

-I am still working on the first version of the `GRRSMP` [specification](./docs/specification.md), but this document goes into the technical details of how `GRRSMP` should work in theory.
+I am still working on the first version of the `SREMP` [specification](./docs/specification.md), but this document goes into the technical details of how `SREMP` should work in theory.

 ## 🚧 Project Status

 **Current Status**: Development (Alpha)

-`GRRSMP` is currently in early development.
+`SREMP` is currently in early development.
 The core protocol and basic P2P messaging functionality are still being implemented, and the project is not yet ready for real use.